aldelo/common/README.md

 This package will continue to be updated with more reusable code as well.

+# Usage
+- To use the common package:
+  - in the project folder root:
+  - go mod init
+  - go mod tidy
+- For example, if project is "HelloWorld":
+  - /HelloWorld/go mod init
+  - /HelloWorld/go mod tidy

 # types of helpers
 - string helpers
 - number helpers